OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/setup_stack.rst

 The System Setup Stack: Understanding When to Use setup and configure
 *********************************************************************

+This document explains what happens during the OpenMDAO setup process

 One question that is often asked is: why can't we just put all of our model building in our group's `__init__` method so that everything is there when I instantiate the class?
 The answer is, when running a parallel model under MPI, certain systems might only be executed on certain processors.